PicoCreator/ui-test/README.md

 # What's in this repo:

-Uilicious.com based test scripts, inside the `test` folder.
+UI test scripts, inside the `test` folder, for unee-t.com

 This project is kept as a git copy of the online project editor, and provides serveral simple command to facilitate the process.